megamind-ofc/gifted-session/replit.md

 2. User chooses authentication method (QR or Pair Code)
 3. For QR: User scans the displayed QR code with WhatsApp
 4. For Pair: User enters phone number and receives a pairing code
+5. Short session ID (e.g., Darex~abc123) is generated and stored in MongoDB
-5. Session ID is generated and sent to user's WhatsApp
+6. Session ID is sent to user's WhatsApp
-6. User copies the session ID for use with their bot deployment
+7. User uses the short session ID in their bot configuration
+8. Bot fetches full session data via /session/:id endpoint when starting

 ## Support
 - GitHub: https://github.com/mauricegift/gifted-md